Oriente Petrolero

 Club Deportivo Oriente Petrolero (/es/) is a Bolivian football club based in Santa Cruz de la Sierra, Bolivia.
 They play at the 38,000-capacity Estadio Tahuichi Aguilera Stadium.
-Oriente has been a national champion on five different occasions, winning Copa Aerosur championship twice.
-It has also been successful in South American football, by being the second Bolivian team to make it to the quarter-finals in Copa Libertadores.
+Oriente is a five-time national champion and a two-time Copa Aerosur winner.
+In South American football, it is the second Bolivian team to reach the quarter-finals in Copa Libertadores.

 The club had its first major success in 1971, winning the Bolivian league championship.
-Oriente Petrolero had won several cup competitions during the 1980s, but it has not won any other major title until 1989.
-The past decade has been the most successful period in Oriente's history, capped by winning league titles in 2001, and 2010.
+Oriente Petrolero won several cup competitions during the 1980s, but it did not win any other major title until 1989.
+The early 2000s has been the most successful period in Oriente's history, capped by winning league titles in 2001 and 2010.

-They have a longstanding rivalry (Clásico Cruceño) with the fellow local team Blooming, which is also from Santa Cruz.
+They have a longstanding rivalry called the Clásico Cruceño with fellow local team Blooming, which is also from Santa Cruz.